andrewgryan/tech-docs/forest/README.md

 ### Cloud services

-Without data the view layer has nothing to display.
+Without data the view layer has very little to display aside from a view widgets and a map.
 The data powering FOREST is hosted by Amazon using their various web services (AWS), the forecast and observation data are stored in S3 buckets.

 To deliver this data in a timely manner a dedicated Rose suite has been written